flyingtommy/A-companion-tutorial-for-the-codes-and-models-in-the-rocking-paper.-/Example1.md

 - Add these nodes as vertices to the original geometry to represent the foot.
 - Re-mesh the updated geometry.
 - Apply vertex-type multipoint constraints.
-### ⭐III — Mesh the geometry without the vertices of the feet
+### ⭐3️⃣ Mesh the geometry without the vertices of the feet

 ```matlab
 % Create finite-element mesh